Improving the Cosmological Constraints by Inferring the Formation Channel of Extreme-mass-ratio Inspirals: Mock Data

 \subsection{Population models of EMRIs}

-The EMRI rate is the primary feature of the EMRI population, which is mainly determined by four factors \citep{2017PhRvD..95j3012B}: (i) the properties of the MBH population, including the mass function and spin distribution of MBHs; (ii) the $M-\sigma$ relation, including the properties of the stellar didtribution surrounding the MBH, the presence and regrowth time of cusp erosion following MBHB formation and evolution, and the EMRI duty cycle; (iii) the ratio of plunges to EMRIs; (iv) the characteristic masses of inspiralling stellar-mass compact objects.
+The EMRI rate is a primary feature of the EMRI population, and it is mainly determined by four factors \citep{2017PhRvD..95j3012B}: (i) the properties of the MBH population, including the mass function and spin distribution of MBHs; (ii) the $M-\sigma$ relation; (iii) the fraction of plunges among EMRIs; (iv) the characteristic masses of inspiralling stellar-mass compact objects.
 All of these factors are uncertain in astrophysics, and different conditions produce different EMRI population models.
 In this work, we adopt 11 EMRI population models proposed in \cite{2017PhRvD..95j3012B}, i.e., from M1 to M12 \citep[except the M11 model, which predicts a very low EMRI rate so that LISA and TianQin detecting almost no EMRIs, e.g.,][]{2017PhRvD..95j3012B, 2020PhRvD.102f3016F}.
 We set the eccentricities of EMRIs at plunge to be uniformly distributed in the range from $0$ to $0.2$.
-The main differences between the various models are summarized in the Table I of \cite{2017PhRvD..95j3012B}.
+The main differences between the various models are summarized in Table I of \cite{2017PhRvD..95j3012B}.
 When simulating the EMRIs originating in AGNs, we adjust the corresponding source parameters based on the population models presented in \cite{2021PhRvD.104f3007P}, for instance, by updating the redshift distribution of EMRIs and setting all eccentricities at plunge to zero.